hlship/sanddancer-dialog/README.md

 - `light lighter` now does something
 - Don't reveal truck's damage until examined
 - You can now `light webs` or `burn webs` (but still need courage)
+- Prevent player from tuning or switching off radio while talking with voice

 ### v3 -- 19 Sep 2020